 A roadmap for successful multifamily projects

-When it comes to multifamily buildings, tenant satisfaction, along with revenue and profitability, are inseparable.
+When it comes to multifamily buildings, revenue and profitability are the main driving forces.
 After all, these buildings are investments that must meet financial benchmarks, outlined in a pro forma, to satisfy their lenders.
 A pro forma is a financial model prepared by a developer or commercial property owner that estimates potential revenue, expenses, and profitability for a real estate project.
 It takes into account everything from construction and financing costs to operating expenses and expected rental income.
 Revenue management software can give multifamily developers and owners a more complete view of their property’s earnings potential.
 This is critical for making informed decisions about the investment for both for the investor and the lender.
 Intuition and gut feelings just don’t cut it anymore.
 You can’t invest in something or sign off on a budget just because it feels right.

 Once the rental income is established, the next major consideration is the stabilized operating budget.
 This budget includes projected rents and vacancy assumptions at the top, followed by projected operating expenses like management fees, maintenance costs, utilities, insurance, and property taxes.
 There are high fixed costs in multifamily real estate and owners must cover those expenses no matter how lean they try to operate.
 Similar to an airplane or a hotel, apartment units when looked at in monthly increments are a perishable commodity.
 The losses from empty or underpriced units can never be recouped while the fixed costs apply regardless.
 Subtracting operating expenses from rental income gives us the net operating income (NOI), which is the key takeaway from the operating budget.